-- We compute the statistic Fis = 1-H0/He where H0 is the average number of heterozygous individual observed (H0 = #heterozygous / n; where n is the sample size) and He is the expected number of heterozygous individuals at Hardy-Weinberg (HW) equilibrium (He = $(n/(n-1) \ 2 \ p \ (1-p))$ \n where n is the sample size and p the allele frequency of a randomly chosen allele).
-Fis varies between -1 and 1 with positive value representing excess of homozygous individuals and negative value representing excess of heterozygous individuals compared to the HW proportions.
-Gene with high value of nucleotide diversity (Pi) and negative value of Fis could represent potential cases where hidden paralogous sequences have not been separated and where all the individuals present heterozygous sites in the positions where a substitution occurred between the paralogous copies.
-Five TLR21 genes appear problematic (Pi > 0.01 and Fis < -0.5; Figure S5) and were excluded from further analyses. - The MHC genes are more difficult to analyse.
-Indeed, heterozygosity could be comparable to divergence under balancing selection.
-This makes the identification of orthologs very difficult.
-We identify a variable number of genes among species (from 1 to 10 genes for MHC class I and MHC class II).
-We checked the sequence similarity for the 10 copies of the MHC class II in F. albicollis and the 7 copies of the MHC classI genes in C. caeruleus using cd-hit (Fu et al., 2012).
-For MHC class II, sequence divergences are always higher than 15% indicating that reads will likely be correctly assigned to their corresponding gene copy.
-For MHC class I, sequence identities could be as high as 95%.
-In this case, we rely on the fact that the reads from very similar paralogous copies will not be confidently assigned to a gene copy sequence by the mapping software.
-This will lead to a low mapping score quality and are likely to be discarded during the genotype calling procedure.
-For example, 3 out of 7 genes of the Cyanistes MHC class I genes could not have been correctly genotyped and are missing from our final dataset.
+- individuals (Ploceus princeps P6-174; P. grandis ST10_094; P. nigerrimus G3_016; C. teneriffae TF57) for which we suspected contamination.
+Otherwise, no extra population - structure was detected (Figure S2-S4). - 264 Hidden paralogy - We computed the statistic $F{IS} = 1 H_0/H_e$ where H_0 is the average number of heterozygous individuals observed ($H_0 = \#heterozygous / n$; where n is the sample size) and H_e is the - expected number of heterozygous individuals at Hardy-Weinberg (HW) equilibrium ($H_e =$ - 268 (n/(n-1) 2 p (1-p))n where n is the sample size and p the allele frequency of a randomly - 269 chosen allele).
+Fis varies between -1 and 1 with positive value representing excess of - 270 homozygous individuals and negative value representing excess of heterozygous individuals - 271 compared to the HW proportions.
+Gene with high value of nucleotide diversity (Pi) and - 272 negative value of F{IS} could represent a potential case where hidden paralogous sequences have - 273 not been separated and where all the individuals present heterozygous sites in the positions - where a substitution occurred between the paralogous copies.
+Five sequences corresponding to - the TLR21 genes appeared problematic (Pi > 0.01 and F{IS} < -0.5; Figure S5) and were excluded - 276 from further analyses. - 277 The MHC genes were more difficult to analyse.
+Indeed, heterozygosity could be comparable - 278 to divergence under balancing selection.
+This made the identification of orthologs very - 279 difficult.
+We identified a variable number of genes among species (from 1 to 10 genes for MHC - class I and MHC class II).
+We checked the sequence similarity for the 10 copies of the MHC - class II in F. albicollis and the 7 copies of the MHC class I genes in C. caeruleus using cd-hit - 282 (Fu et al., 2012).
+For MHC class II, sequence divergences were always higher than 15% - 283 indicating that reads were likely correctly assigned to their corresponding gene copy.
+For MHC - class I, sequence similarity could be as high as 95%.
+In this case, we relied on the fact that the - reads from very similar paralogous copies were not be confidently assigned to a gene copy - sequence by the mapping software.
+This should lead to a low mapping score quality and were - 287 likely to be discarded during the genotype calling procedure.
+For example, 3 out of 7 of the - 288 Cyanistes MHC class I genes were not correctly genotyped and were missing from our final - 289 dataset.